Facts about Bamboo

 Having said that, Guinness World Records states that the world record for the fastest growing plant on earth belongs to a certain bamboo species that grows up to 91 cm (35”) per day, which is almost 4 cm (1.5”) and hour, or at a speed of 0.00003 km/h (0.00002 mph).

 These growth rates can be established in shooting season, and when optimal soil and climate conditions are present.
-The time-lapse video below for example, also mentions a growth rate of up to 1 meter a day for the Chinese Moso bamboo (Phyllostachys edulis).
+The time-lapse video below for example, also mentions a growth rate of up to 1 meter a day for the Chinese Moso Bamboo (Phyllostachys edulis).
 Another bamboo species which has been reported to have incredible fast growth rates is Madake bamboo (Phyllostachys bambusoides).

-6. How Large does Bamboo Grow?
+6. How Tall does Bamboo Grow?

 Herbaceous bamboos are usually small and resemble grass and are only a few centimiters tall, while woody bamboos (depending on the species) can grow up to 30 m tall and 20 cm in diameter, hence the reason they are often confused for being "trees".
 The bamboo species Dendrocalamus sinicus is considered the largest bamboo in the world reaching 40 m in height and 30 cm in diameter.